woojiahao/tp/docs/team/sp4ce-cowboy.md

 * **UI/UX Visual Features**
-  * A **StyleSheet class** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)] was created such that all components involving any form of graphical representation have a centralized source of reference.
+  * A **StyleSheet class** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)] was created such that all components involving any form of graphical representation have a centralized source of reference. **[Highlights/Possible Future Addition]:**
+  The universality and extensibility of the StyleSheet class is such that it is possible to allow the user themselves to create and select certain custom themes which can then be applied across all visual elements in UniCa$h.
   * **Hash-based Category Coloring** [PRs: [#96](https://github.com/AY2324S1-CS2103-T16-3/tp/pull/96)]
-  This feature allows for a consistent color pattern across unique categories without having to hard-code colors, as there is no limit for total category count in UniCa$h.
+  This feature allows for a consistent color scheme across unique categories without having to hard-code colors, as there is no limit for total category count in UniCa$h.
   **Justification:** To provide a seamless and consistent visual experience across UniCa$h for a better user-experience.